HugCls/HugCls/README.md

-2024-02-17: "Children are our greatest natural resource." - Herbert Hoover
+2024-02-18: "Deeds will not be less valiant because they are upraised." - J.R.R.
+Tolkien